NERC-CEH/luct/R/README.md

 # Code

-Save command-line scripts and shared R code here.
+Most of the shared R code lives in here.

+`luct.R` contains most of the functions used in the work.
+`luc_track.R` contains functions used in the previous repository for this work.
-`functions.R` contains all the functions developed in the meta pipelines for use in the core pipelines.
+`luct_AgCensus.R` contains the particular functions used in wrangling the Ag Census data.